 - The LXP data shows you the content your leaders are engaging with, and helps you find what content to serve to your top performers, but does it tell you how learners are using this content to become more dynamic leaders?

-- HRIS reports show you which learners need to renew training and which certifications are out of date, but if this data isn’t correlated with your training data and your learner records, regulatory audits can be very frustrating.
+- HRIS data show you which learners need to renew training and which certifications are out of date, but if this data isn’t correlated with your training data and your learner records, regulatory audits can be very frustrating.

 Single-solution training software has limited our reporting mentalities; in order to make a shift to tackle challenges with data first, we need to reframe our mindset on training reports.